 Community Chest by Tod Golding, directed by Adam Palafox

 Starbucks on Broadway by Scott Lummer, directed by Abigail Thompson

 Dark Windows by Madeline Puccioni, directed by Rusty (William) Thompson

 Crazy You Drive Me by James A. Martin, directed by Beulah Vega

 Casting Call by Stephen Sossaman, directed by Darlene Kersnar

 Join us for an evening of comedy, tragedy, fantasy, farce and more.
 Bet you can’t watch just one.

 The festival will run Friday and Saturday evenings at 8 p.m. and Sunday afternoons at 4 p.m., Sept.
 19 through Oct.
 12. Admission is $15 except for the opening weekend, which is pay-what-you-can.
 The closing Gala Sunday matinee on Oct.
 12 is $30 and includes complimentary champagne and hors d'oeuvres.

 You can make reservations online here or by calling (707) 583-2343.
 Reservations can be confirmed only if they are made at least three hours before the performance.

 The Rio Nido Lodge is two miles east of Guerneville.
 Take Canyon 2 Road off River Road, go past the Rio Nido Roadhouse and you’ll see a white Tudor-style building, the Rio Nido Lodge.
-There are two parking lots to the left of the building.
-We have a new entrance and lobby, so look for our sign on the left side of the building facing the parking lot.
+There are two parking lots to the left of the building: Pegasus patrons should park in the second lot as the main lot is reserved for Lodge guests.
+Look for our sign on the left side of the building facing the parking lots.